-Hi there!
-If you’re anything like me, you know there’s nothing quite like the satisfaction of growing your own fruits and vegetables.
-But what happens when your garden produces more than you can eat?
-That’s where canning comes in!
-Canning is a wonderful way to preserve your harvest and enjoy the fruits of your labor all year long.
-Whether you’re new to canning or just need a little refresher, I’m here to guide you through the basics so you can start filling your pantry with homemade goodness.
+Water bath canning is a wonderful way to preserve your harvest and enjoy the fruits of your labor all year long.
+Whether you’re new to canning or just need a little refresher, I’m here to guide you through the basics of water bath canning so you can start filling your pantry with homemade goodness.
 If you want more detailed instructions check out this Ball Canning book.

 Why Should You Start Canning?